Attarat Power Plant

-Attarat Power Plant is an oil shale-fueled power plant under construction in the Attarat Umm Ghudran area, 50 km east of Al Qatranah in Jordan.
+Attarat Power Plant is an oil shale-fueled power plant constructed in the Attarat Umm Ghudran area, 50 km east of Al Qatranah, in Jordan.
 The project is developed by the Attarat Power Company (APCO), a partnership between YTL Power International (45%), Guangdong Energy Group Co., Ltd. (45%) and Eesti Energia (10%).
 It is the first oil shale power plant in Jordan and the largest private sector project in Jordan to date.